dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-gcp-cloud-function-as-webhook.md

-# Deploy GCP cloud function as webhook for event ingestion
+# Deploy GCP Cloud Function as a Webhook

 A webhook is a way for one application to send automated messages or data to another application in real time.
 Unlike traditional APIs, which require constant polling for updates, webhooks allow applications to push information instantly as soon as an event occurs.
 This event-driven architecture enables faster and more responsive interactions between systems, saving valuable resources and improving overall system performance.

 With this `dlt` google cloud event ingestion webhook, you can ingest the data and load it to the destination in real time as soon as a post request is triggered by the webhook.
 You can use this cloud function as an event ingestion webhook on various platforms such as Slack, Discord, Stripe, PayPal and any other as per your requirement.

-You can setup gcp cloud function webhook using `dlt` as follows:
+You can setup GCP cloud function webhook using `dlt` as follows:

 ## 1. **Initialize deployment**